Ogbunike

 Ogbunike is a town in the Oyi local government area of Anambra State, Nigeria.
+There are markets in Ogbunike.
+These include Plastic Products Dealers Society International Market Ogbunike.
+It is a suburb of Onitsha.

 Location

 It is located about 15 kilometers east of Onitsha.
 The Onitsha-Enugu expressway cuts through its northern border.
 The town is bordered on the east by Umudioka of the Dunukofia local government area, on the north-east by Umunya and on the north by Nkwelle-Ezunaka (both Oyi local government area).
 It shares its boundary on the west and south with Ogidi of Idemili North local government area.
 It has an uneven landscape with fertile soil and sufficient rainfall for a range of biannual plants.

 Origin

 Ogbunike was the first son of Iguedo, daughter of Eri.
 It is said that Eri canoed down the River Anambra and established a place known as Eri-Aka in Aguleri.
 Eri had two wives.
 The first bore four sons and one daughter: Agulu (founder of Aguleri); Nri Ifiakuanim; Nri Onugu (founder of Igbariam); Ogbodudu (the founder of Amanuke); and the female Iguedo.
 She bore the founders of Ogbunike: Awkuzu, Nando, and Umueri who are today known as the Umu-Iguedo clan.
 Eri's second wife, Oboli, gave birth to Onoja, who left the Anambra area and became the founder of Igala.
 The people of Ogbunike are known regarding tortoises as deities.
 They joined Ogidi town in not killing pythons due to intermarriage between them.